-“We used an intracranial [electroencephalogram], which records brain activity inside the brain itself in response to sounds,” explains co-author Pierre Mégevand.
+“We used an intracranial [electroencephalogram], which records brain activity inside the brain itself in response to sounds,” explains study co-author Pierre Mégevand.

-However, when participants heard sounds in the 40–80 Hz range, other brain areas became active as well, much to the researchers’ surprise.
+However, when the participants heard sounds in the 40–80 Hz range, other brain areas became active as well, much to the researchers’ surprise.

-“These sounds solicit the amygdala, hippocampus, and insula in particular, all areas related to salience, aversion, and pain.
+“These sounds solicit the amygdala, hippocampus, and insula, in particular, all areas related to salience, aversion, and pain.
 This explains why participants experienced them as being unbearable.”